Los Angeles Court - Traffic Court

 WHAT IS A MISDEMEANOR TICKET?

 You can be given a misdemeanor ticket for more serious crimes.
 Misdemeanors are punishable by jail time of up to 1 year and/or a fine.
-Your base fine[G] for a misdemeanor will be higher than an infraction fine.
-You may also have to pay restitution[G] in addition to the fine.
-Some of the misdemeanor violations you can be cited for are:

 • Driving without a license